 I adore the look over overalls on my two little boys, but that doesn’t mean that the cuteness ends with the kids.
 This DIY clutch is made from a pair of overalls with snaps that no longer do their job, so I figured I’d give them new life.
-It requires only a quick run through the sewing machine (which you can technically do by hand) and roughly half an hour of your time.
+It requires only a quick run through the sewing machine (find the best sewing machine for beginner sewers here) and roughly half an hour of your time.
 Disclosure: this post contains affiliate links.

 Overalls are my favorite kids clothing – they are simply so stinking cute…